chavdarovae/Version-control-test/README.md

 - git fetch - brings the latest changes without merging into current barnch
 - git pull --rebase - merges the latest state of repo into the current branch

+- git log --oneline - lists all commits in lines